 What is the Hard Drive Sector?

 Hard Drive sectors are small sections of the magnetic media surface.
 They hold tiny information chunks and represent how data is stored on the Hard Drives.
 In Older versions, there are 512 bytes, while in the Modern version, there are 4096 Bytes.
-Usually, it saves data in fragments form.
+Usually, it saves the data in fragments form.

 How Do These Sectors Go Bad?